Darion/links/python.md

 * [pytype](https://github.com/google/pytype) - static type analyzer from Google
 * [nbQA](https://github.com/nbQA-dev/nbQA) - Adapter to run any code-quality tool on a Jupyter notebook.
 This is intended to be run as a pre-commit hook and/or during continuous integration.
 * [pysa](https://engineering.fb.com/security/pysa/): Open Source static analysis for Python code - Facebook Engineering
+* [inquest](https://github.com/yiblet/inquest) - Inquest lets you add log statements to python without restarting your python instance.
+It helps you quickly uncover what is going wrong.

 ## Reading Materials